JongWasTaken/easympv/README.md

 Extends base mpv with more features and makes it a bit more user-friendly.
 Currently supports Windows and Linux.
-macOS (and probably BSD) support is planned, but currently not fully tested.
+macOS support is experimental and not fully tested.
-Most features should work though.

 ## Features
 - Menus with custom Fonts